Report Fraud Against the Federal Government

-If you believe that you have knowledge of financial fraud against the Federal Government – including fraud against other federally funded entities – there are several ways to report this fraud.
-The most commonly used methods are by reporting the fraud to the federal agency that has been defrauded, by notifying the Federal Bureau of Investigation (FBI), or by filing a “qui tam” action in federal court pursuant to the False Claims Act.
+If you believe that you have knowledge of fraud against the Federal Government – including fraud against other federally funded entities – there are several ways to report this fraud.
+The most commonly used methods are by reporting the fraud to the Inspector General for the federal agency that has been defrauded, by notifying the Federal Bureau of Investigation (FBI), or by filing a “qui tam” action in federal court pursuant to the False Claims Act.

 All federal agencies have an Inspector General whose duties include investigating fraud committed against their agency.
-A directory of all federal agency inspectors general with their hotline number and address to report fraud can be found at the Council of Inspectors General on Integrity and Efficiency Directory webpage.
+The Council of the Inspectors General on Integrity and Efficiency (CIGIE) has provided the reporting tool available here to help whistleblowers report fraud to the appropriate Inspector General.
+In addition, CIGIE has compiled the directory available here of all federal agency Inspectors General with their hotline number and address to report fraud.

 You can report fraud to the FBI at the FBI’s tips and leads webpage.
 You also can contact your local FBI office.
 To find your local FBI office, visit the FBI’s Your Local FBI Office webpage.

 - File a qui tam action under the False Claims Act (FCA)